wwarthen/RomWBW/Source/Doc/Introduction.md

 * Jay Cotton provided the SCSI transport code upon which the SCSI driver is based.

-* Willy De la Court added an I2C variant of the LCD driver.
+* Willy De la Court added an I2C variant of the LCD driver and an I2C EEPROM driver w/ test application.
+He also made some fixes to uz80as.

 `\clearpage`{=latex}